jasonmadigan/ha-hkc/README.md

 # HKC Alarm Integration for Home Assistant

+> [!CAUTION]
+> This integration is only recommended for HKC users who have an alarm system with HKC's WiFi card, rather than users who are purely using GSM.
+GSM-only users may encounter rate limiting from HKC, so it isn't advisable to use.

 This repository contains an unofficial Home Assistant integration for [HKC Alarm](https://www.hkcsecurity.com/) systems, allowing you to control and monitor your HKC Alarm directly from Home Assistant.

 ## Installation